Impossible Mission II: Legacy

 In 2004, Impossible Mission was one of the games included on the C64 Direct-to-TV.
 Both Impossible Mission and its sequel were also included in the C64 Mini.

 Impossible Mission and Impossible Mission II were followed by Impossible Mission 2025, an Amiga exclusive.
 Impossible Mission 2025 abandoned the corridor layout of different rooms and instead includes one big room.
 The player also has the choice of three different characters: the normal secret agent, a female gymnast, and an android.

+In 2026, a sequel named Impossible Mission III (resembling part I and II again) was published by Psytronik Software for the C64 platform.